JordanLeich/Ultimate-Controller-Support/README.md

 - Italian language (Fullkeyset_ita) is not supported.

 --- v6.2 CHANGES ---
 * Updated EasyInstall.bat by ak2yny.
-Players can now have different controllers connected and different corresponding button icons in game all at the same time.
+BETA - Players can now have different controllers connected and different corresponding button icons in game all at the same time.
 * Removed the manual install method as it's redunant compared to the easyinstall.bat file.
 This now stands as the primary way of installing the mod besides the MO2 install method.
 * Some button icon textures now have been improved and worked on by ak2yny.
 * Reworked and organized many folders such as Nintendo controllers and Atari now having their own separate folders.